Measuring rationality of Schwede--Takagi pairs: Abstract

 \section{Abstract}

-Our work begins by providing a derived characterization of rational singularities for pairs in the sense of Schwede--Takagi.
-This characterization both generalizes and independently obtains a result of Lank--Venkatesh in the special case of varieties with rational singularities.
-As an application, we introduce a categorical invariant that measures the failure of rationality for pairs on affine varieties which are locally complete intersections.
+We begin by giving a derived characterization of rational singularities for pairs in the sense of Schwede--Takagi.
+This characterization extends a characterization of rational singularities due to Lank--Venkatesh to pairs on normal varieties over fields of characteristic zero.
+As an application, we introduce a categorical invariant that measures the failure of rationality for pairs on affine varieties that are locally complete intersections.